Zyclotrop-j/iterate/README.md

 ```
 const options = {
-  commonArgs: { foo: 'bar' },  // type: any; anything additional you'd like to pass to the processing-function.
+  commonArgs: undefined,  // type: any; anything additional you'd like to pass to the processing-function.
-  concurrency = 4,  // default: 4; type = positive integer; how many items are processed at the same time
+  concurrency: 4,  // default: 4; type = positive integer; how many items are processed at the same time
-  log = (...args) => console.log(...args),  //  type = function(...args: any[]): void; logs to global console by default; attach your logger here!
+  log: (...args) => console.log(...args),  //  type = function(...args: any[]): void; logs to global console by default; attach your logger here!
 };
 const fn = async (item, commonArgs) => {
   // commonArgs is whatever you pass in options
-  // e.g. commonArgs = { foo: 'bar' } in this example
+  // e.g. with options.commonArgs = { foo: 'bar' }, this will be { foo: 'bar' }
   ...
 };
 const result = await ProcessConcurrently(fn, my_iterable, options);